helen-lehrer/pizza-parlor/README.md

 Describe: PizzaDatabase.prototype.addPizza(pizza)

-Test: "It should add Pizza object to the pizzas property of the pizzaDatabase object"
+Test: "It should add a Pizza object to the pizzas property of the pizzaDatabase object"

 Code:
 pizzaDatabase.addPizza(pizza);